ten-protocol/go-ten/design/Events_design.md

 ## Obscuro Design

-In Obscuro, we aim maintain the same building blocks that are found in Ethereum: events and subscriptions, and will try to implement the privacy concerns with as little disruption as possible.
+In Obscuro, we aim to maintain the same building blocks that are found in Ethereum: events and subscriptions, and will try to implement the privacy concerns with as little disruption as possible.

 ### Event visibility rules